 Books make excellent traveling companions.
 I can tell you where I was for many of my favorite adventures in literature.
 They whisk us away into new worlds without jet lag, travel illness or language barriers.
-My deep love for global literature stems from the the way authors lead us into the heart of their experience.
+My deep love for global literature stems from the way authors lead us into the heart of their experience.
 Through story, we access the interworking of custom and culture.
-Here are my global lit must haves for adults & young minds.
+Here are my global lit must-haves for adults & young minds.

 Young Readers (or those young at heart)

 Amira, our hero uses poetry and illustrations to catapult the reader into her culture, dreams, family, geopolitical conflict, all while preserving the innocence of a young reader.
 Pulsing with rhythm, laughter, and reality, this book offers the complete saturation of deep cross-cultural experience.
 A School Library Journal Book of the Year it gets pride of place on my shelf for diversity, handling of conflict and unique engagement for the reader.
 A great book for girls.

 “By 2010, Texas had the second-largest Vietnamese population in the U.S. — 210,000.
 The Dallas-Fort Worth-Arlington area had the fourth-largest Vietnamese population among U.S. metro areas, with 71,839 people, according to the 2010 census.”
 Dallas Morning News, 2015

 Inspired by the authors’ journey from Vietnam to Alabama.
 This tender, colorful story, brings home much of the coming of age/refugee experience of our local Vietnamese-Americans.